Home - Book Preview

 The first thing he did after Sullivan showed him to his new room was check the window.

-Not obviously, but he'd learned a long time ago about the importance of having a way out.
-So he crossed the room with what he hoped looked like the casual curiosity of a kid exploring his new surroundings, stopped at the window seat as though he simply wanted to look out at the garden.
-While he was looking, he found the latch with his fingers, unlocked it and tested the window.
+Not obviously, but he'd learned a long time ago about the importance of having a way he crossed the room with what he hoped looked like the casual curiosity of a kid exploring his new surroundings, stopped at the window seat as though he simply wanted to look out at the he was looking, he found the latch with his fingers, unlocked it and tested the window.

-Good.
-That was good.
+was good.

 He stood at the window for a moment and looked out at the gardens; he allowed himself thirty seconds of looking before he went back to explore the rest of the room.